Defence Stores Staff and Quartermasters – November 1911

 MT Spares Depots

-Following several audits and stocktakes, spare parts, tools, and accessories were handed over from MT Stores to the RNZAOC on 1 April 1948.
-To continue the management of MT Stores, the RNZAOC established MT Spares Groups at the Main Ordnance Depot (MOD) at Trentham and at the Northern and Southern District Ordnance Depots.
-The system of supply for MT Stores was that the RNZEME workshops held a small stock managed by RNZEME Stores Staff.
-Replenishment was by either Local Purchase or through the supporting District Ordnance Depot, MT Group.
-The exception was that the Central Districts Workshops at Waiouru and Linton demanded off the MOD MT Stores Group at Trentham.
-This anomaly was rectified in 1954 when the Central Districts Ordnance Depot at Linton was authorised to establish an MT Stores Depot.
+The supply system for MT Stores involved RNZEME workshops holding a small stock managed by RNZEME Stores Staff.
+Replenishment was through Local Purchase or the supporting District Ordnance Depot, MT Group.
+An exception existed with the Central Districts Workshops at Waiouru and Linton, which demanded supplies directly from the MOD MT Stores Group at Trentham.
+This issue was resolved in 1954 when the Central Districts Ordnance Depot at Linton was authorised to establish an MT Stores Depot, streamlining the process.

 Workshop Stores Sections

-• Northern Districts Workshops,
+• Northern Districts Workshops

-• Central Districts Workshops,
+• Central Districts Workshops

 • Central Districts Armament and General Workshops